 Amber Dopey.
 Image via Hake's Americana and Collectibles.

 On the back of the green sharpener (below) there's an inscription in black “Moody/Commission/Company.”
 This is the only time Hake's has seen a Disney Catalin pencil sharpener with the name of a business stamped on it--probably used as a store premium.

 Another example of the green sharpener, this one with no markings on back.

 A couple rectangular variations of the Snow White sharpener.

 This round example sports a completely different decal than those above.
 Measures 1.125" diameter x .375" thick.
 Possibly dates from the 1940s.

 Published in Paris by Salabert, this Snow White songbook was concurrent with the original 1938 European release of the film.
-Licensed by Irving Berlin Inc. and copyrighted "Walt Disney Mickey Mouse SA", the sheet music is a compilation for piano of eight songs from the movie (sans "The Washing Song").
-With a total of 17 pages (not including covers), the book distributes the music over just two pages per tune.
-Measures 23.5 x 31cm (9.25" x 12.2").
-Softcover
+Copyright Irving Berlin Inc. and "Walt Disney Mickey Mouse SA".
+The sheet music is a compilation for piano of eight songs from the movie (sans "The Washing Song").
+With a total of 19 pages (including covers).
+Music is distributed over two pages per tune.
+Softcover.
+Measures 9.25" x 12.2" (23.5 x 31 cm).

 Front cover and back covers.